 Even if they are not interning this summer, they will need to be thinking about them in the future.
 Internships have become the key recruiting pipeline for companies, with them preferring to grant full-time offers to interns.
 And recruiting at universities starts as early as September.
-The summer is a great time to make sure all of their materials — resumes, LinkedIn profiles, cover letters — are professional, error-free and ready to be tailored for specific opportunities.
+The summer is a great time to ensure all of their materials — resumes, LinkedIn profiles, and cover letters — are professional, error-free, and ready to be tailored for specific opportunities.

 A candidate has to look the part.
-I’m all for a student purchasing their own wardrobe, but if you want to throw money at your child’s job search, have it be for a nice suit.
+I’m all for a student purchasing their wardrobe, but if you want to throw money at your child’s job search, have it be for a nice suit.
 It does not need to be Armani, but it should last.
-Hopefully your child will be interviewing throughout their college career and a basic dark suit (pants or skirt for women) is essential.
-Department stores have great sales and many retailers give discounts for college students.
+Hopefully, your child will be interviewing throughout their college career, and a basic dark suit (pants or skirt for women) is essential.
+Department stores have great sales, and many retailers give discounts for college students.
 (Check out this list for student discounts.)

 And if a new suit is not in your budget, check with the university career center.
 Many have “closets” with donated professional clothes that students can borrow or take for interviews.

 While learning about different industries, summer is also an excellent time for self-exploration.
-I encourage students to think about their different strengths, interests and values as they pertain to career development and then talk about it with people they trust.
-There are free personality and interest-based assessments online that can serve as a jumping off point for self-reflection, but they don’t need fancy tests to tell them what they should do.
+I encourage students to think about their strengths, interests, and values about career development and then talk about it with people they trust.
+Free personality and interest-based assessments online can serve as a jumping-off point for self-reflection, but they don’t need fancy tests to tell them what they should do.

-5. Help them make their own decisions.
-Every time I watch my four-year-old son focus his attention on the Lego tower he’s building, I think how nice it would be if he wants to be an engineer when he grows up.
+Whenever I watch my four-year-old son focus on the Lego tower he’s building, I think how nice it would be if he wanted to be an engineer when he grows up.
 When his twin brother gets so excited to go to the dentist that you would think we were on our way to Disneyworld, I imagine him 20 years down the road in dental school.
-Because we all want our children to be happy.
-And wouldn’t it be nice if that happiness came with a healthy paycheck and job security?
+Because we all want our children to be happy, and wouldn’t it be nice if that happiness came with a healthy paycheck and job security?